BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ## API Last Modified Times Bundle ##

-Returns a set of entrypoint suffixes and last-modified datetime values for use in updating reference data.
+Returns a set of entrypoints and parameters that should be used to refresh local cache with modified data.

 **Precise description of this data package to be added shortly.**